galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >
 > 6. Please create a dataset collection for both the GPF files and the Experimental Design files.
-Name the dataset collection as "**GPF collection**" and "**Experimental Design collection**"
+>    - Name the dataset collections as "**GPF collection**" and "**Experimental Design collection**"
 >
 >    {% snippet faqs/galaxy/collections_build_list.md %}
 >